 In The Trial of a Time Lord, Peri Brown is killed by King Yrcanos in Mindwarp, after her brain has been replaced by that of Kiv, a member of the Mentor race.
 However, in The Ultimate Foe it is revealed that Peri had not been killed and had instead become Yrcanos’ consort.

-Grace Holloway is killed by the Master but revived by the TARDIS’ link to the Eye of Harmony during the 1996 television movie.
+Grace Holloway is killed by The Master but revived by the TARDIS’ link to the Eye of Harmony during The TV Movie.

 Sarah Jane Smith dies as a teenager in an alternate timeline in Whatever Happened to Sarah Jane?.